QMUL-MAT/gatsby-mat/src/content/programmes/masters_programme.md

 # Testimonials

-TODO migrate to MDX to create testminy component here.

 ![Sara Anne Wigglesworth](./masters_programme_sara.jpg)

 _“Queen Mary is a welcoming institution and provides excellent facilities for its students.
 In the Media and Arts Technology Masters, I found rich opportunities to freely exercise my creative vision in many projects.
 My success in the programme would not have been possible without all the support I received from my classmates, professors, and the staff.
 I enjoyed every minute of it.
 My teachers were engaging, inspirational and continuously pushed me to advance my research!”_